 For the exposure assessments in this Report, various default values are used.
 These values are often based on data from the published literature for the general population (e.g., body weights; body surface area) or other representative types of data.
-For certain parameters, both "typical" values and more conservative (e.g., 95th percentiles) values are used in the models.
+For certain parameters, both average values and more conservative (e.g., 95th percentiles) values are used in the models (see Section 5.2).